cornelRaiu/search-analytics/readme.txt

 * Bugfix: Deleting multiple entries with the bulk action would trigger 2 notices
 * Feature: Add support for WpForo
 * Feature: Add **mwtsa_export_filename** filter to allow control over the filename generated when exporting data
+* Feature: Add shortcode **mwtsa_display_search_stats** for displaying search statistics on the frontend of the website
 * Optimization: Prepare the plugin for community translation
+* Optimization: Security improvements and general code optimization

 = 1.3.4 Hotfix =
 * Bugfix: Fix fatal error for missing `wp_timezone()` in WP < 5.3.0